suketk/suketk.com/_posts/2022-09-16-tighten-the-feedback-loop.md

 ### Building It Into The Product

-I incorporate the ‘Tighten The Feedback Loop’ principle in my product by holding people accountable to weekly reflections.
+I incorporate the ‘Tighten The Feedback Loop’ principle in my product by holding users accountable to weekly reflections.
 This is done through financial accountability - if they fail to submit a regular check-in, they are charged a penalty to charity (not me).

 This is better than existing accountability platforms for two reasons.

 First, they charge you the penalty if you fail to hit your goal.
 However, failure is inevitable.
 By penalizing  failure, they penalize trying.
-My solution: I only require them to reflect every week; not to hit their goal.
+My solution: I only require users to reflect every week; not to hit their goal.
 This way, they embrace failure instead of fearing it.

 Second, they have misaligned [incentives]({{site.url}}/incentives).
 Their business model is to take a cut of your penalty.
 They only make money when you fail.
-My solution: students pay for the service only when they have completed a program and witnessed the results.
+My solution: users are charged to charity (not me) if they fail.
+They pay me for the service only when they have completed a program and witnessed the results.
 As a result, I only make money if they succeed.

 *Sound vague or simplistic?
 Stay tuned - it all comes together with the remaining segments of the series!*